Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 This uncertainty is where systems thinking thrives.

-While linear thinking makes you see each technological breakthrough as a threat to your plan, systems thinkers see opportunities to recalibrate.
+While linear thinking makes you see each technological breakthrough as a threat to your plan, systems thinking allows you to see opportunities and recalibrate.

-They focus on connections rather than predictions, building the flexibility to pivot and the mental framework to spot leverage points others miss.
+It focuses on connections rather than predictions, building the flexibility to pivot and the mental framework to spot leverage points others miss.

 Because the future doesn't unfold in straight lines - it emerges from the intersections between disciplines, technologies, and human creativity.